MarkMonnin/mouse-position-render-prop/README.md

-This React app is a demonstration of using a Higher Order Component with a render prop to display the coordinates of the mouse in the window.
+This React app is a demonstration of using a render prop (another option is a Higher Order Component) to display the coordinates of the mouse in the window.